 An ecommerce business has several ways of taking care of the inventory.
 The owner can either outsource the order fulfillment to a company that specializes in this or stock the inventory in-house.

-A dropshipping supplier handles these process for a dropshipping business.
+A dropshipping supplier handles these processes for a dropshipping business.
 Essentially this nullifies any involvement of the business owner with the ordered products.

 If ecommerce entrepreneurs decide to warehouse the goods themselves, they will have some additional tasks waiting for them.
 The list of these tasks consists of stocking the items and keeping a count of the inventory.
 As a result, this maintains the possible delays in orders’ assembling and dispatching.

 However, in the dropshipping business, the dropshipping supplier is responsible for the storage.
 Which puts the business owner at ease and allows to not have to think about this.